Tre Roberson

 Trerein "Tre" E. Roberson (born October 22, 1992) is an American professional football defensive back.
-He most recently played for the Calgary Stampeders of the Canadian Football League (CFL).
 He was signed by the Minnesota Vikings as an undrafted free agent following the 2016 NFL draft.
-He then played for the Stampeders until he signed with the Chicago Bears in 2020.
+He then played for the Calgary Stampeders of the Canadian Football League (CFL) until he signed with the Chicago Bears in 2020.
 Prior to entering the NFL, Roberson played college football as a quarterback for the Indiana Hoosiers and the Illinois State Redbirds.
 Roberson had a 3–4 record for his career as the starting quarterback at Indiana and a 23–5 record for Illinois State.

 Roberson played high school football at Lawrence Central High School, where he was a two-sport athlete, and won the 2010 Indiana Mr. Football.
 He committed to Indiana University on April 10, 2010, and became the first ever true freshman to start at quarterback for the Hoosiers.
 In June 2014, Roberson announced his intentions to leave Indiana and transfer to Illinois State University of the FCS.